Terms of Service

 Where reasonably practical, you should redact, mask, or pseudonymise personal data, or provide a non-production environment with representative test data, rather than sharing live personal data with us.
 Responsibility for any international transfer of personal data resulting from you sharing materials with us, including transfer to providers used to deliver the Services under section 6, sits with you as the controller.

 We do not seek and do not need to receive special category personal data, such as health, biometric, or political opinion data, to deliver the Services.
 You should not share such data with us unless we have agreed in writing that you may.
+If during an assessment we incidentally encounter such data, for example in code, test data, configurations, or logs falling within the agreed scope, we will not extract, copy, or further process that data beyond what is necessary to complete the assessment, and our incidental encounter is not a breach of these terms.

 You will indemnify us against any claim, loss, liability, cost, or expense we incur arising from your breach of this section, including any claim by a data subject, customer, or regulator relating to materials you shared with us in breach of these terms.